NorskHelsenett/shorty/README.md

 # Shorty - URL Shortener and Admin Management System

-- Admin user management through email registration.
-A admin user can delete and modify all paths.
-- URL shortening service with QR code generation capabilities

-The web application is built using React, Vite, and TypeScript, while the server is developed in Go and uses Redis as its database.
+Shorty is a system for URL shortening with an admin panel for user management.
+The web application is built using React, Vite, and TypeScript, while the server is developed in Go and utilizes Redis as its database.

 ## Features